G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 SoftwareSerial from Arduino IDE Version 1.8.13

-LiquidCrystal     I2C-1.1.2     by Frank de Brabander

-We use the SoftwareSerial library for the coms to SDRuno.
+We use the SoftwareSerial library for the coms from the GPS.
 Pin 8 is Rxd and 9 Txd which leaves the normal Arduino coms port for debugging information via the IDE Serial Monitor.
+As we don't send anything to the GPS pin 9 is left unconnected.

 ## Hardware Requirements.

-<b>FTDI USB to SERIAL converter</b>

-The Arduino requires TTL levels (5v) but a computer uses RS232 levels.
-Never connect a computer directly to an Arduino or damage may occur.
-RS232 to TTL converters are easily and cheaply available online.

 <P ALIGN="CENTER"><img src="Images/ftdiall.jpg" width=250>
 <P ALIGN="LEFT">